mattpitkin/solarGW/README.md

 Old code at simplistic/, a simplistic approach to detecting gravitational waves, from the cross-correlation of the signals in the two detecotors when pointing at the Sun.
 Main routine at simplistic/batchstrain_bg.py

-Will add more documentation soon, and create an IPython notebook with all the analysis code.
-Analysis_Notebook.ipynb, in the mean time check www.husni.space/#!research/c1t44
+Will add more documentation soon, and create an IPython notebook with all the analysis code, Analysis_Notebook.ipynb.
+In the mean time check www.husni.space/#!research/c1t44